ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filtering/index.md

 - Column **Country** has a Set Filter.
 - Column **Sport** has a Multi Filter (consisting of a Text Filter and a Set Filter).

-<grid-example title='Provided Filters' name='provided-filters' type='generated' options='{ "enterprise": true, "exampleHeight": 560, "modules": ["clientside", "setfilter", "multifilter"] }'></grid-example>
+<grid-example title='Provided Filters' name='provided-filters' type='generated' options='{ "enterprise": true, "exampleHeight": 560, "modules": ["clientside", "setfilter", "multifilter", "menu"] }'></grid-example>

 ## Relation to Quick Filter and External Filter